paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #185

-**Texto original:**
-A company runs an application using Amazon ECS.
-The application creates resized versions of an original image and then makes Amazon S3 API calls to store the resized images in Amazon S3.
-How can a solutions architect ensure that the application has permission to access Amazon S3?

-**Tradução:**
 Uma empresa executa uma aplicação usando Amazon ECS.
 A aplicação cria versões redimensionadas de uma imagem original e faz chamadas de API Amazon S3 para armazenar as imagens redimensionadas no Amazon S3.
 Como um arquiteto de soluções pode garantir que a aplicação tenha permissão para acessar o Amazon S3?